 Or do you practice, drill, and rehearse what they should do in order to create a scalable brand for your company?

-For example, how often do your salespeople open an interaction with a new prospect at your store with...
+For example, how often do your salespeople open interactions with prospects with...

 Can I help you?"

 You, along with 99 out of 100 prospects reply with,

 I'm just looking."